Stranger6667/css-inline/bindings/wasm/README.md

 // Do something with the inlined HTML, e.g. send an email
 ```

+- `keep_style_tags`.
+Specifies whether to keep "style" tags after inlining.
+Default: `false`
+- `base_url`.
+The base URL used to resolve relative URLs.
+If you'd like to load stylesheets from your filesystem, use the `file://` scheme.
+Default: `null`
+- `load_remote_stylesheets`.
+Specifies whether remote stylesheets should be loaded.
+Default: `true`
+- `extra_css`.
+Extra CSS to be inlined.
+Default: `null`
+- `preallocate_node_capacity`. **Advanced**.
+Preallocates capacity for HTML nodes during parsing.
+This can improve performance when you have an estimate of the number of nodes in your HTML document.
+Default: `8`

-If you'd like to skip CSS inlining for an HTML tag, add `data-css-inline="ignore"` attribute to it:
+You can also skip CSS inlining for an HTML tag by adding the `data-css-inline="ignore"` attribute to it:

 ```html
 <head>